 Social stories are a tried and tested way of teaching social skills but for some learners they are too much.
 I needed a way to remind a student of the rules but in a way that didn't single them out as being the focus of the story.
 Some people will say this won't work as autistic children can't generalise.... but anyone who has worked with autism knows a lot of what people say is actually a myth or just does not apply to an individual.

 5 ways to build positive relationships with your students.

 The more you get to know the children in your class the better you will become at picking up the signs that something isn't right.
 That sentence was easy to write but hard to put into practice because...

 I have discussed on many occasions the importance of positive relationships when working with young people.
 I work with vulnerable student groups, mainly autistic young people, and those who communicate and see the world differently.
 This relationship dynamic can shape their view of adult to adult and adult to child interactions for their entire lives.

-The terminology used for an intense episode of challenging behaviour that may be displayed by Autistic children and young people with learning difficulties can vary wildly according to the ethos and values of those witnessing it.
+Overwhelmed and Stressed The terminology used for an intense episode of challenging behaviour that may be displayed by Autistic children and young people with learning difficulties can vary wildly according to the ethos and values of those witnessing it.
 An accepted term seems to be Meltdown (but please correct me if I'm wrong).
 At school we… Continue reading Autism: What is a Meltdown?

 I was honoured to be asked to host #behaviourchat on the 23rd May 2016 discussing ways to manage our emotions at work with a particular focus on behaviour.